dossma/CAMX/README.md

 Scraping exhibitors from camx 2022 (The Composites and Advanced Materials Expo).

 ## Disclaimer
 This is for educational purpose only.
+I won't be responsible for any misuse.

 ## Motivation
 Get a better, structured overview or do analysis on where the companies operate and in which fields.